J3698/j3698.github.io/_posts/2019-03-01-it-works-a-very-simple-visualizer.markdown

 Note that on line 26 of this snippet I've commented out a print statement to print what the total actually is.
 At first only zeros would get printed - the threshold would never be passed.
 So I wrote that line to get a ball park estimate of what a good threshold would look like.
 Most totals were around 0.003, so I settled on that value as a threshold.

-## Results
+## Final Steps
 In order to compile the visualizer, I ran the following command:
 <div class="code">gcc -o visualizer simple_visualizer.c -I/usr/local/include -L/usr/local/lib -ljack -lm</div>
-Then I restarted the Pi, waited a bit, connected my phone, and ran the program.
-My friend Ryan Po helped me record the results:
+Then I restarted the Pi, waited a bit, connected my phone, turned on the music, and ran the program.
-<iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/6MBNSATvzGU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What's Next
 I'm pretty happy with how things are turning out - the visualizations aren't perfect, but there also weren't any significant bottlenecks or rough edges.
 So in the next post, I'll expand the visualizer - I'll move to LED lights rather than printing text on a screen, and consider more complicated beat detection algorithms.